forsterepi/epicdata/README.md

   part of this workflow and uses meta data and raw data to create processed data, which can be analyzed.
-Important parts of data processing include comparing multiple data entries of paper questionnaires, handling missing data, aa well as handling of range violations and contradictions.
+Important parts of data processing include comparing multiple data entries of paper questionnaires, handling missing data, as well as handling of range violations and contradictions.
 Based on the provided information, a data dictionary is created automatically.
 - `pre`: Pre-analysis describes the process of creating analysis data